JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

     /// Parse the given span into self fn parse(input: RawSpan<'a>) -> ParseResult<'a, Self>;

-    // Helper method to convert a raw str into a raw span and parse fn parse_from_raw(input: &'a str) -> ParseResult<'a, Self> {
+    /// Helper method for tests to convert a str into a raw span and parse fn parse_from_raw(input: &'a str) -> ParseResult<'a, Self> {
         let i = LocatedSpan::new(input);
         Self::parse(i)